oblac/jodd-site/content/json/7+json-misc.md

 into another simple map.
 Instead of creating a new `Map` object you can simply use the writer with the JSON result to create the same thing, but faster.

-## Global configuration

-Most of the configurations for `JsonSerializer` and `JsonParser` can be set on global level, too.
-Class `JoddJson` holds the default configuration.

-Enjoy!